kudzie-zoh/monty/README.md

 Stacks and Queues Monty project.
+FIFO and LIFO.